4Geeks logo

 Edit on Github

 Naive Bayes is a classification algorithm based on Bayes' theorem, which is a statistical technique that uses probability to make predictions.
-This algorithm is very simple but effective and is widely used in various areas of Machine Learning.
+This algorithm is very simple but effective, and it is widely used in various areas of Machine Learning.

 The name Naive comes from the assumption that all features (predictor variables) in the data set are independent of each other (there is no correlation between them) given the value of the target variable.
 In other words, this assumption assumes that each characteristic contributes independently to the probability of belonging to a particular class.